1sarthak7/photo-to-spiral-art-converter/README.md

 4. At each point along the spiral, the corresponding image brightness is sampled
 5. Stroke thickness is dynamically adjusted based on luminance
 6. The polyline is rendered continuously until the full image is reconstructed

-This approach is inspired by pen-plotter art and engraving-style illustration techniques used in contemporary generative art.

 ---